-Appendix A. Project Design Criteria (PDC)
+Appendix C. Project Design Criteria (PDC)

 The National Environmental Policy Act defines "mitigation" as avoiding, minimizing, rectifying, reducing, eliminating or compensating project impacts.
 The following project design criteria (PDC) are an integral part of this project and would be carried out when the project is implemented.
-These are draft PDC that may be changed throughout the analysis process.
-Additional PDC may also be added throughout the analysis process to protect natural and cultural resources within the project area.